"Heroes" (David Bowie song): Vocals

 Co-producer Tony Visconti (pictured in 2007) devised the "multi-latch" system used to record the lead vocal and sang backing vocals.

-Similar to Low, Bowie neglected to write lyrics until all but he and Visconti had departed.
-As such, the backing track for Heroes sat untouched for many weeks and for a time was rumoured it would remain an instrumental.
-On one day, Bowie requested Visconti leave him alone in the studio to focus on writing lyrics.
-As he stared outside the studio window, he witnessed Visconti and singer Antonia Maass kiss in close proximity to the Berlin Wall, which he used as the basis for the lyric.
-Bowie initially claimed that the lyric was based on an anonymous young couple, but Visconti, who was married to Mary Hopkin at the time, contended that Bowie was protecting him and his affair with Maass.
-Bowie later confirmed the story in 2003, over two decades after Visconti and Hopkin's eventual divorce: "Tony was married at the time, and I could never say who it was.
-I think possibly the marriage was in the last few months, and it was very touching because I could see that Tony was very much in love with this girl, and it was that relationship which sort of motivated the song."
-Additionally, he improvised lyrics while standing at the microphone after witnessing Pop use the same method during the making of The Idiot (1977) and Lust for Life.
+Similar to Low, Bowie did not write lyrics until all but he and Visconti had departed.
+As such, the backing track for Heroes sat untouched for many weeks and, for a time, it was rumoured that the track would remain an instrumental.
+One day, Bowie asked Visconti to leave him alone in the studio to focus on writing lyrics.
+As he stared outside the studio window, he saw Visconti and singer Antonia Maass, who were near the Berlin Wall, kiss, which he used as the basis for the lyric.
+(Note: Maass later claimed that the song had been completed before their encounter, so Bowie could not have used them for inspiration.)
+Like with other songs on "Heroes", he improvised lyrics while standing at the microphone after seeing Pop use the same method during the making of The Idiot (1977) and Lust for Life.

-To record the lead vocal, Visconti devised a "multi-latch" system that would utilise the ambience of Hansa to full effect.
-Three Neumann microphones were used to capture the vocal: the first, a valve U 47, was set up nine inches from Bowie; the second, a U 87, was set up 20 feet away; and the third, another U 87, about 50 feet away.
-The two farther mics were routed through a noise gate, a volume controlling device that would turn them on as Bowie's voice reached them.
+To record the lead vocal, Visconti devised a "multi-latch" system that would make full use of the ambience at Hansa.
+Three Neumann microphones were used to capture the vocal: the first, a valve U 47, was set up 9 in from Bowie; the second, a U 87, was set up 20 ft away; and the third, another U 87, about 50 ft away.
+The two farther microphones were routed through a noise gate, which activated them as a volume-controlling device that would turn them on as Bowie's voice reached them.
 Visconti explained: "If he sang a little louder, the next microphone would open up with the gate, and that would make sort of this big splash of reverb, and then if he really sang loud, the back microphone would open up, and it would just open up this enormous sound."

 Bowie recorded three takes, the last of which mostly appears in the final song, and was completed in about two hours.
 Bowie and Visconti immediately recorded the backing vocals afterwards, harmonising in thirds and fifths below the lead vocal.
-The final mix was done at Mountain Studios in Montreux, Switzerland, a studio that would become one of Bowie's mainstays.
-An engineer at Mountain, David Richards, would also become one of his regulars.
+The final mix was done at Mountain Studios in Montreux, Switzerland, a studio that became one of Bowie's mainstays.
+David Richards, an engineer at Mountain, also became one of his regulars.